 The Foreign Ministry resumed its relations with the College in 1953 and sent some of its brightest young diplomats to study at Amherst.
 These included Mizoguchi Michio (1955), Kuriyama Takekazu (1956), Fujii Hiroaki (1958), Asomura Kuniaki (1962), Asakai Kazuo (1967), Nogami Yoshiji (1968), and Abe Nobuyasu, (1969).
 All of them later held major ambassadorships and other top positions in the ministry in Tokyo.
 At one point in the 1990s, Amherst alumni held the posts of Japanese ambassador in London, Ottawa and Washington, D.C.

 By the late 1960s, Japan studies had come to be accepted in American liberal arts colleges.
 As part of this movement, Amherst began to see its historic ties with Doshisha in a different light.
 In the past, the College had thought of Doshisha as a place where its graduates could promote the study of Christianity and American civilization.
 Now it would also be seen as a place where Amherst students could study Japanese language, history and culture.
 In September 1968, Amherst proposed to Doshisha a faculty and student exchange and other forms of cooperation.
-This led, in 1971, to the organizing of the Associated Kyoto Program (AKP), a junior-year program at Doshisha University for Amherst students , and others, who wish to study Japanese.
-With offices on Doshisha’s main campus, the AKP, now sponsored by fifteen private colleges, has hosted more than 1,000 American undergraduates, including over 100 from Amherst, for a year of study in Kyoto.
-It has also awarded more than fifty fellowships to American and Japanese faculty to participate in educational exchange for periods of one or two semesters.
-The AKP now constitutes a principal avenue for Amherst student and faculty contact with Doshisha University.
+This led, in 1971, to the organizing of the Associated Kyoto Program (AKP), a junior-year program at Doshisha University for Amherst students, and others, who wish to study Japanese.
+With offices on Doshisha’s main campus, the AKP, now sponsored by thirteen private colleges, hosts American undergraduates for a semester to a year of study in Kyoto.

-An agreement in 1976 made it possible for Doshisha faculty members to spend a year’s leave at Amherst and for Doshisha students to study English here during the summer.
-As revised in 2000, this agreement now provides for faculty exchange of shorter duration for purposes of public lectures and seminars in both American and Japanese studies.
-The summer program brought hundreds of students to Amherst during the 1980s and 1990s.
+An agreement in 1976 made it possible for Doshisha faculty members to spend their leave at Amherst.
+Revised in 2000, this agreement now also provides for faculty exchange of shorter durations for purposes of public lectures and seminars in both American and Japanese studies.